RA Flexible Software Package Documentation Release v6.0.0

 fsp_err_t R_SAU_LIN_CommunicationAbort (lin_ctrl_t *const p_api_ctrl)

-fsp_err_t R_SAU_LIN_CallbackSet (lin_ctrl_t *const p_api_ctrl, void(*p_callback)(lin_callback_args_t *), void const *const p_context, lin_callback_args_t *const p_callback_memory)
+fsp_err_t R_SAU_LIN_CallbackSet (lin_ctrl_t *const p_api_ctrl, void(*p_callback)(lin_callback_args_t *), void *const p_context, lin_callback_args_t *const p_callback_memory)

 fsp_err_t R_SAU_LIN_WakeupSend (lin_ctrl_t *const p_api_ctrl)